bernard1236/Sowlution-Mobile-Frontend/README.md

 # Sowlution-Mobile-Frontend
 Front_end
-to run it ru npm start
+to run it run npm start